 6. Drug Safety Associate (2 – 4.5 LPA)

-When identifying adverse drug reactions to a newly released medication Pharmacovigilance Professionals or Drug Safety Associates are crucial.
-Pharmacovigilance experts various duties from identifying a new pharmaceutical drug side effect to adding new safety information to drug leaflets.
+When identifying adverse drug reactions to a newly released medication, Pharmacovigilance Professionals or Drug Safety Associates are crucial.
+Pharmacovigilance experts have various duties, from identifying a new pharmaceutical drug side effect to adding new safety information to drug leaflets to help maintain drug safety.
 They also communicate with regulatory agencies to report and detect adverse drug reactions.
-B.pharm graduates can pursue an advanced Pharmacovigilance course which strengthens their resumes and enter into a new world of opportunities with significant growth.
+B.Pharm graduates can pursue an advanced Pharmacovigilance course, which helps them gain knowledge and skills in the drug safety field and also strengthens their resumes and enables them to enter into a new world of opportunities with significant growth.

 7. Drug development specialist (2 – 4 LPA)